rahulagg26/pythonScannerUI/README.md

 - **No Spinner Animation:** Make sure the `spinner.gif` file is correctly placed in the script directory and is a valid GIF file.

 ## More contect
-- Also checkout ``scanImage.p`` if you already have a installed software for the scanner.
+- Also checkout ``scanImage.py`` if you already have a installed software for the scanner.

 ## Contact